 Thus, I’m wearing my own respirator mask to work.

 “You are unwise to lower your defenses.” – Darth Vader

 (*Warning: not a true protective mask.
 Rest assured for I am donning an officially prescribed PPE when dealing with patients.)

 From out of the blue, I received a greeting recently from a classmate in pre-med and in medical school whom I have not heard from for a long time.
-In fact I am receiving thoughts and prayers lately knowing that I am a frontliner in this war against COVID-19 especially in the ICU.
+In fact I am receiving many thoughts and prayers from friends and family lately knowing that I am a frontliner in this war against COVID-19 especially in the ICU.

-I wondered what prompted her, but I was both surprised and touched that she remembered me and also my birthday.
+I wondered what prompted my classmate, but I was both surprised and touched that she remembered me and also my birthday.
 After hearing from her, I was reminded of our class party during our senior year in undergrad which was held in their upscale home in the Philippines.

 In that party we had a game that was patterned to the old game show “Make Me Laugh.”
 The idea was that the “contestants” would try not to laugh as “comedians” do their best to make them laugh.